cordialgerm/foe_foundry/data/5e_canonical/young_green_dragon.md

 ***Claw***. *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 11 (2d6+4) slashing damage.

 ***Poison Breath (Recharge 5-6)***.
 The dragon exhales poisonous gas in a 30-foot cone.
-Each creature in that area must make a DC 14 Constitution saving throw, taking 42 (12d6) poison damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 14 Constitution saving throw, taking 42 (12d6) poison damage on a failed save, or half as much damage on a successful one.</statblock>